alburezg/DemoKin_example/index.md

 Following Caswell [-@caswell_formal_2019], we assume a female closed population in which everyone experiences the Swedish 1950 mortality and fertility rates at each age throughout their life.
 We then ask:

-> How can we characterize the kinship network of an average member of the population (call her 'Ego')?
+> How can we characterize the kinship network of an average member of the population (call her 'Focal')?

 For this exercise, we'll use the Swedish data pre-loaded with `DemoKin`.